quasarframework/quasar/docs/src/pages/quasar-plugins/notify.md

 :::

 ### Setting Defaults from Code
-Similar to how you can define Notify defaults in the configuration you can also define defaults in code, using `setDefaults`
+Similar to how you can define Notify defaults in the configuration you can also define defaults in code, using `setDefaults` method.
+Create a boot file (`$ quasar new boot notify-defaults`):

 ``` js
 // outside of a Vue file, in a boot plugin